Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts

-This latent representation $\mathbf{z}^i$ conditions two parallel branches for discrete and continuous generations.
-In the discrete branch, $\mathbf{z}^i$ is converted into categorical probabilities using a multi-layer perceptron~(MLP) followed by a softmax function:
+Note that this latent representation $\mathbf{z}^i$ conditions two parallel branches for discrete and continuous generations.
+In the discrete branch, $\mathbf{z}^i$ is converted into categorical probabilities using a multi-layer perceptron~(MLP$_\text{DISC}$) followed by a softmax function:

 In the continuous branch, a denoising network $\boldsymbol{\varepsilon}_\theta$, conditioned on $\mathbf{z}^i$, iteratively removes noise from corrupted target vectors, enabling sampling from the continuous distribution $p(\mathbf{c}^i|\mathbf{z}^i)$.
 Following MAR~\citep{li2024autoregressiveimagegenerationvector}, $\boldsymbol{\varepsilon}_\theta$ is implemented as a small MLP consisting of residual blocks with AdaLN~\citep{peebles2023scalablediffusionmodelstransformers}.